astropy/astropy-APEs/APE9.rst

 +++++++++++++++++++++++++++++++++

-The NDArr object shall have a "variance" attribute (too bad for those that standard deviation as an option).
-A value of None is not permitted (a scalar 0 is just as convenient).
+The NDArr object shall have a "variance" attribute (too bad for those that desire standard deviation as an option; though for backward compatibility this will remain a possibility; it just won't be stored this way).
+A value of None is not permitted
+(a scalar 0 is just as convenient).
 It shall be broadcastable to the data array.

 By default it will propagate, though NDArr objects shall have an attribute (and method to set it) to turn off automatic propagation.